 The number one question I get asked by people young and old is, “Ben, how do you stay so hip and relevant?”
-People look at me and watch me in action and they can not believe a man in his late 30’s is so cool and has such a bead on the youth culture.
-Just to prove it, I downloaded Rebecca Black’s song from iTunes last week, when there were less than 1,000,000 hits on youtube.
+People look at me and watch me in action and they can not believe a man in his early 40’s is so cool and has such a bead on the youth culture.
+Just to prove it, I downloaded Rebecca Black’s song from iTunes way back, when there were less than 1,000,000 hits on youtube.

 So, instead of hoarding all my best tricks to myself, I thought I would pass on my list of top 10 ways I say right in the middle of main stream youth culture.
 Giddy up!